top of page

 TIE Article 50 Renewal – First-Hand Experience & Legal Clarification

-I’m pleased to share that my own 10-year TIE residency card under Article 50 has now been successfully renewed, and the process was smooth, efficient, and most importantly — straightforward when approached with the right information.
+I’m pleased to share that my own 10-year TIE residency card under Article 50 has now been successfully renewed.
+The process was smooth, efficient, and most importantly — straightforward when approached with the right information.

 At Expay, we regularly hear from people confused or misinformed by social media “experts.”
 Much of the information out there is based on hearsay or outdated interpretations.
 We do things differently: we work from verified legal sources and personal experience.
 That’s how we ensure our clients get the most accurate advice available.